C2dricLeroy/Javascript-algorithm/README.md

 - 121 : Points of Reflection
 - 122 : Semi-Optional
 - 123 : Template Strings
-- 124 : Decibel Scale
+- 124 : Simple validation of a username with regex
-- 125 : Fundamentals: Return
-- 126 : Freudian translator